X4BNet/x4b-status/content/issues/2025-05-30-ams-interruption.md

   - AMS1
 severity: disrupted
 ---
+*Update* Upstream confirms that the issue is taking longer than expected to resolve.
+We continue to route around the issue.

 Upstream has confirmed an interruption in AMS affecting firewalled TCP traffic.
 We have pulled routes from the region until incident confirmed over.